saltstack/salt/doc/topics/releases/oxygen.rst

 In addition to the ``mapping`` and ``port`` options, the following additional options are available to Minions:

-- ``attempts`` will set how many "ping" broadcast requests should be sent to the network, waiting for any Master response.
-Each attempt takes a couple of seconds, so raising it to the higher value will result to a slower startup of the Minion.
-Generally, on a properly configured network, the autodiscovery is supposed to be all set right after the first attempt.
-Default is set to 3 attempts.
+- ``attempts`` - This option specifies how many broadcast requests should be sent to the network, waiting for any Master response.
+Each attempt takes a couple of seconds, so raising this value may result in a slower Minion startup.
+Note that, on a properly-configured network, autodiscovery should succeed on the first attempt.
+By default, this value is set to ``3``.
-- ``match`` can have values ``all`` or ``any``.
-Match is always coming together with ``mapping``, and essentially means "match any/all of mapping values to the target".
-Default is set to ``any``.
+- ``match`` - This option can be set to either ``all`` or ``any``, and it determines how the values configured in ``mapping`` are matched.
+If set to ``all``, then all of the key/value pairs in the Minion's ``mapping`` must match a given Master.
+If set to ``any`` (the default), then any match to a key/value mapping will constitute a match.
-- ``pause`` is an interval in seconds between attempts.
-Default is set to five (5) seconds.
+- ``pause`` - The interval in seconds between attempts (default: 5).

 Connection to a type instead of DNS
 ===================================